bunkerhillhealth/bunkerhill-sdk/README.md

 Inputs to your model's `inference()` method can either be specific to the DICOM study or a specific series in the study.
-Inputs specific to a series are passed to `inference()` as a dictionary mapping the DICOM series UUID to the input value.
-Alternatively, inputs specific to a study are just passed to `inference()` by their value.
+Inputs specific to a series are passed to `inference()` as a dictionary mapping the DICOM series UUID to the input value, while inputs specific to a study are just passed to `inference()` by their value.

 ### `PixelArray`